 BLM Publishes Final Environmental Impact Study

-August 2005 -- The Bureau of Land Management (BLM) announced on June 16 the availability of a final environmental impact study that concludes upcoming grazing regulation changes will produce long-term benefits for public rangelands.
-An official notice of the study?s availability was published in the Federal Register on Friday, June 17.
+June 17, 2005 -- The Bureau of Land Management (BLM) announced on Thursday the availability of a final environmental impact study that concludes upcoming grazing regulation changes will produce long-term benefits for public rangelands.
+And official notice of the study?s availability was published in the Federal Register on Friday, June 17.